Unraveling the Enigma: What Does the Name Romulus Truly Mean?

 A Deep Dive into Potential Etymologies

 The quest to decipher the meaning of Romulus has led scholars down various linguistic and historical paths.
 Unfortunately, there's no definitive consensus, and the etymology remains a subject of debate.
-However, the most prominent theories revolve around potential connections to words associated with strength, Rome itself, and even birds.
-Let's examine each of these theories in detail:
+That said, the most prominent theories revolve around potential connections to words associated with strength, Rome itself, and even birds.

 1. Connection to the Word "Rome":